 For a long time collagen was a powder for the morning coffee.
-By now there are bars, cookies, bites, and chewable pastilles in nearly every drugstore.
+By now there are bars, cookies, bites, and chewable pastilles in nearly every drugstore - often also marketed as protein cookies with added collagen, sugar-free collagen biscuits, or as a collagen snack for between meals.
 Quality varies considerably.
 Some products contain barely more collagen than a regular yogurt, but as much sugar as a chocolate bar.
-Others deliver a dose that matches the amounts used in studies on skin elasticity and joint health.
+Others deliver an effective dose with little or no added sugar and match the amounts used in studies on skin elasticity and joint health.

 For this list I rated every product against five criteria: added sugar, taste, collagen content per serving, price per serving, and everyday practicality.
 For collagen content I follow clinical studies, which mostly work with 2.5 to 10 g of collagen peptides per day.
 For price I look at the cost per piece, not per pack, because that is the more honest comparison.